decretist/Dissertation/Chapter2/chapter2.md

-its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193]
+its final form: Pennington has pointed out that there were 99-distinction versions of the first recension,[@pennington_biography_2018, 366] and Rufinus writing in the mid-1160s presumably about the second recension describes Part I as "*toto tractatu in centum distinctionibus exacto* (having been completed in one hundred distinctions.)"[^47]

 Modern scholarship conventionally divides Part I into a treatise on laws (*tractatus de legibus*) corresponding to distinctions 1-20,[^48] a treatise of those in holy orders (*tractatus ordinandorum*) corresponding to distinctions 21-80,[^49] and an epilogue to the *tractatus ordinandorum* corresponding to distinctions 81-101.[^50] The treatises seem to have started out short and tightly focused and only later to have coalesced into the larger units: a first-recension *dictum* in Part II makes reference to a treatise of decretal letters (*tractatus decretalium epistolarum*) apparently corresponding to distinctions 19-20 specifically rather than to the *tractatus de legibus* generally.[^51]